MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Experimentation

 \subsection{Setups}

-\textbf{Datasets and Networks.} The experimental evaluations are conducted using the widely-used CIFAR-100~\cite{cifar} and ImageNet~\cite{russakovsky2015imagenet} datasets.
-We quantize ResNet-20~\cite{he2016deep} and VGG11-bn~\cite{SimonyanZ14a} for CIFAR-100, and ResNet-18, ResNet-34, and MobileNetV1~\cite{howard2017mobilenets} for ImageNet.
+\textbf{Datasets and Networks}.
+The experimental evaluations are conducted using the widely-used CIFAR-100~\cite{cifar} and ImageNet~\cite{russakovsky2015imagenet} datasets.
+We quantize ResNet-20~\cite{he2016deep} for CIFAR-100, and ResNet-18, ResNet-34, and MobileNetV1~\cite{howard2017mobilenets} for ImageNet.
 The candidate bit-widths for the experiments include two settings: 2-, 3-, and 4-bit, and 2-, 4-, 6-, and 8-bit.

-\textbf{Training Settings.} All experiments are implemented with Pytorch framework~\cite{paszke2019pytorch}.
-During the training phase, the gradient of the rounding function is approximated by the straight-through estimator(STE)~\cite{courbariaux2016binarized}.
-The Adam optimizer\cite{kingma2014adam} is used for quantization parameters, with an initial learning rate of 1e-4 and a weight decay of 0.
-For model parameters, the SGD optimizer with momentum set to 0.9 is adopted, and the learning rate and weight decay are set to 0.1 and 1e-4, respectively.
-Due to MobileNetV1 being hard to converge if trained from scratch, for all methods, we load the pre-trained full-precision checkpoint from \textit{pytorchcv} to provide a good initialization.
-All other models are trained from scratch.
+\textbf{Training Settings}.
+All experiments are implemented with Pytorch framework.
+During the training phase, the gradient of the rounding function is approximated by the straight-through estimator(STE)~\cite{QIN2020107281}.
+The Adam optimizer~\cite{kingma2014adam} is used for quantization parameters, with an initial learning rate of 1e-4 and a weight decay of 0.
+For model parameters, the SGD optimizer with momentum set to 0.9 is adopted, and the learning rate and weight decay are set to 0.01 and 1e-4, respectively.
+For all models, we load the pre-trained full-precision checkpoint to provide a good initialization.
 For CIFAR-100, a batch size of 128 and a training epoch of 200 are used, with a learning rate decay by a factor of 0.1 at 100 epochs and 150 epochs.
 The data augmentation consists of ``random crop'' and ``random horizontal flip''.
 For ImageNet, the batch size is 256 and the training epoch is 90.
 The learning rate is adjusted by the cosine learning rate decay strategy.
 Standard data augmentation is used, including ``random resize and crop'', and ``random horizontal flip''.
+All experiments are implemented with 4 NVIDIA 3090 GPUs.